Smart Hacks for Better Makeup Drawer Organization

 - When was the last time I used this product?

-- Do I have multiple products that serve the same purpose?
+- Do I have multiple products that really just do the same thing?

 - Am I holding onto this for sentimental reasons, even though I don’t use it?